 |---|---|---|

 The life cycle begins in late spring.
-The queen comes out of hibernation and starts a new colony.
-She lays eggs in cells inside the nest.
-Workers care for the larvae once they hatch.
+The queen emerges from hibernation and starts a new colony.
+She lays eggs in cells inside the nest, and workers care for the larvae once they hatch.

 Larvae receive a protein-rich diet that supports fast growth.
-They then enter the pupa stage and change into adult hornets.
-The whole process takes several weeks depending on temperature and food supply.
+They then enter the pupa stage and develop into adult hornets.
+The whole process takes several weeks, depending on temperature and food supply.

 Foraging Behavior and Range